-Aaron CT Smith, a cognitive scientist from Melbourne, Australia, gives a brilliant account of what beliefs do for us.
-Flock Theory, “In my estimation…beliefs follow the same kinds of rules governing flocks of birds…First, successful beliefs fit the rule of… Read More ›
+In his book, Cognitive Mechanisms of Belief Change, Aaron CT Smith, a cognitive scientist from Melbourne, Australia, gives a brilliant account of what beliefs do for us.
+Flock Theory, “In my estimation…beliefs follow the same kinds of rules governing flocks… Read More ›

 Recall my project here.
 In this series, I lay out some “bones” for thinking about the way — the why and the how — the people we depend on for our survival, delectation, and companionship (our peeps) help us navigate… Read More ›

 The names of the people we love are like beads on a Rosary, well-worn worry stones oft-fondled for comfort and reassurance.
-See also, The human GPS network: navigating our lives and, 5.2 through 5.5
+5.2 Mattering to Each Other 5.3 Survival 5.4 Building a Model of the World is a Community Project 5.5… Read More ›

 The Art of Rhetoric: Working through the challenges and disagreements that arise from our shared lives.
 Series 4.3.